BaosenZ/Learning/git-github-gitlab-learning/myNote.md

 `.gitignore`\
 <br>

 - git branch
-create a new branch with: `git checkout -b <BRANCH NAME>` to switch back to master/main run: `git checkout master`
+create a new branch with: `git checkout -b <BRANCH NAME>`
+to switch back to master/main run: `git checkout master`
+create a new branch based on another remote branch: `git checkout -b new-branch-name origin/remote-branch-name`

+- git merge

 `git merge <BRANCH YOU WISH TO MERGE>`